fbenutti/ConwayLifeAPI/README.md

 ﻿# Conway's Game of Life API

-A production-ready C# API implementing Conway's Game of Life using ASP.NET Core 8 and PostgreSQL.
+A production-ready C# API implementing Conway's Game of Life using .NET 9 and PostgreSQL.

 ## Features